sxs-collaboration/spectre/docs/DevGuide/ImplementingVectors.md

 two cases of data ownership cause the underlying data to be handled fairly differently, so we will discuss each in turn.

-In both cases of ownership, the base `PointerVector` contains a pointer to the allocated contiguous block of memory via a raw pointer `v_` (accessible via `PointerVector.data()` and the extent of that memory `size_` (accessible via `PointerVector.size()`).
-The raw pointer in `PointerVector` then gives access to the memory block to the base Blaze types, which perform the work of the actual math operations. `PointerVector` is closely patterned off of Blaze internal functionality (`CustomVector`), and we stress that direct alteration of `PointerVector` should be avoided unless completely necessary.
-The discussion in this section is intended to provide a better understanding of how the interface is used for the SpECTRE vector types so that future customization of derived classes of `VectorImpl` is as easy as possible.

 When a SpECTRE vector is constructed as owning, or becomes owning, it allocates its own block of memory of appropriate size, and stores a pointer to that memory in a `std::unique_ptr` named `owned_data_`.
 The `std::unique_ptr` ensures that the SpECTRE vector needs to perform no further direct memory management, and that the memory will be appropriately managed whenever the `std::unique_ptr owned_data_` member is deleted or moved.
-The base `PointerVector` must also be told about the pointer, which is always accomplished by calling the protected function `VectorImpl.reset_pointer_vector(const size_t set_size)`, which sets the `PointerVector` internal pointer to the pointer obtained by `std::unique_pointer.get()`.
+The base `blaze::CustomVector` must also be told about the pointer, which is always accomplished by calling the protected function `VectorImpl.reset_pointer_vector(const size_t set_size)`, which sets the `blaze::CustomVector` internal pointer to the pointer obtained by `std::unique_pointer.get()`.

 When a SpECTRE vector is constructed as non-owning by the `VectorImpl(ValueType*